JWST Observations of Starbursts: PAHs Closely Trace the Cool Phase of M82's Galactic Wind: Data

 We also compare the PAH emission to other lower-resolution multiwavelength observations as a function of distance along the outflow.
 PAH emission should be influenced by the radiation field, and so we consider maps of radiation field estimates from dust infrared SED modeling \citep{Leroy2015} and from pointed [C\,\textsc{ii}] 158\micron\ observations and photodissociation region (PDR) modeling \citep{Levy2023}.
 In addition, we compare to wide-area, lower-resolution \textit{Spitzer} 8 $\mu$m data that trace the 7.7 $\mu$m PAH feature \citep{Engelbracht2006,Dale2009} doi:\dataset[10.26131/IRSA424]{https://doi.org/10.26131/IRSA424}.
 Finally, to place the PAH emission in the context of the neutral gas reservoir, we use HI 21 cm maps from the VLA+GBT \citep{Martini2018} and CO(2--1) maps from IRAM \citep{Leroy2015}.

 Because the multiwavelength data have lower angular resolutions than JWST, we make versions of the data at common resolutions of $2.2\arcsec$ (including JWST, H$\alpha$, CO, and X-ray), $4\arcsec$ (including \textit{Spitzer}), and $27\arcsec$ (including all data).
-In each case we reproject the data onto a shared astrometric grid.
+In each case we convolve the data to the coarser PSF and reproject the data onto a shared astrometric grid.